tcarrio/blogish/README.md

 ## stack

 - [Zola]
+- [Git]
 - [GitHub Actions]
 - [GitHub Pages]
 - [Zola Deploy Action]
+- [Zola After Dark Theme]
 - [Devenv]

 [Zola] is a static site generator written in Rust which provides the bulk of functionality in this blog.
+Zola has many themes available, in my case I'm using the [Zola After Dark Theme].
+The repository is kept very minimal since I'm utilizing [Git] submodules to reference the external repository.

 [GitHub Actions] is utilized for deploying to [GitHub Pages].
 The [Zola Deploy Action] provides a simple way to configure CI jobs to execute.
 In my case, I am able to build for PRs and publish in `main`.